Show Me the Money (American game show): Killer Card

 If the killer card was revealed, the current question was discarded and a new "sudden-death" question was asked, with no option to pass.
 An incorrect answer ended the game immediately and eliminated the player with no winnings.
 If the player did respond correctly, the game continued as normal, but the answer was not counted toward the six needed to end the game and the bank was not affected.

 On the premiere episode only, the player was allowed to answer the current question after finding the killer card.
 The game continued normally on a correct answer, while a miss triggered the sudden-death situation described above.

 Broadcast history

-The show premiered on November 14, 2006, in the Tuesday 8:00 p.m. timeslot, with one episode airing per week for the next five weeks.
+The show premiered with a Sneak Preview on November 14, 2006, in the Tuesday 9:30 p.m. timeslot after Dancing with the Stars, before moving to Wednesday 8:00 p.m. timeslot for its season premiere the following week, with one episode airing per week for the next five weeks.
 On December 8, 2006, after the first seven episodes had been taped, an additional six-episode order as well as a planned move to a Tuesday night timeslot starting on January 2, 2007, were announced, which would have brought the total number of episodes to 13.